AayushAlokGit/DocumentationRetrievalMCPServer/docs/02-Architecture-with-chromadb-local-embeddings.md

 ### Three-Phase Strategy-Based Architecture

-The document processing pipeline uses a **strategy pattern** optimized for local processing with privacy-first principles and cost-effective operation.
+The document processing pipeline uses a **strategy pattern** optimized for local processing with privacy-first principles and cost-effective operation. **Now fully migrated to ChromaDB backend with local embeddings**.

 #### Phase 1: Document Discovery